ST10465769/Website-Project-POE-Part-1/README.md

 ## Community Impact

-These projects represent more than technical exercises; they demonstrate web development's potential to strengthen community bonds, promote environmental sustainability, and support local economic development.
+These projects represent more than just technical exercises; they demonstrate the potential of web development to strengthen community bonds, promote environmental sustainability, and support local economic development.
 Through accessible design and user-focused functionality, both websites serve as digital bridges connecting organizations with their communities.

 ## References